Summer Transportation Internship Program for Diverse Groups

 You need to submit the following documents along with your application:

-• Official Transcript/Grade Report/Report: Submit your most recent reflecting your cumulative GPA.
-Unofficial transcripts are acceptable but should clearly display your first name, last name and school logo.
+• Official Transcript/Grade Report/Report: Submit your most recent transcript.
+Both unofficial and official transcripts are accepted, but should clearly display your first name, last name and school logo.
+Please ensure that your Social Security Number is crossed out on the submitted document.

 • Letter of Recommendation: This should be a substantive letter in support of your academic or professional qualifications from a department chair, professor, advisor, mentor or employer.
 It should not come from a family member or friend.
 You must enter the recommender’s email address directly into the online application so they can submit their letter directly to TWC; please ensure you have their up-to-date email address.
 Please inform your recommender that their letter must be received no later than the application deadline for your application to be considered.
 TWC cannot accept Letters of Recommendation that are submitted by applicants.

-• Resumé: Submit a resumé reflecting work experience, volunteerism, awards, leadership and extra-curricular activities; if possible, highlight the type of transportation experience you are seeking.
+• Resumé: Submit a resumé reflecting work experience and any volunteerism, awards, leadership, extra-curricular activities and publications; if possible, highlight the type of transportation experience you are seeking.

-• Undergraduate Students: Submit an essay (one-page, double-spaced, minimum 12-point font) focused on your transportation interests and how participation in STIPDG will enhance your educational and career plans and goals.
+• Undergraduate Students: Submit an essay (one page maximum, double-spaced, 12-point font) focused on your transportation interests and how participation in STIPDG will enhance your educational and career plans and goals.
 Do not submit an essay written for a class or on another topic.

-• Graduate Students: Submit an essay (two-pages maximum, double-spaced, 12-point font) focused on your transportation interests and how participation in STIPDG will enhance your educational and career plans and goals.
-Do not submit an essay written for a class or on another topic.
+• Graduate Students: Submit an essay (two pages maximum, double-spaced, 12-point font) focused on your transportation interests and how participation in STIPDG will enhance your educational and career plans and goals.
+Do not submit an essay written for a class or on another topic, or an academic publication.

 FAQs